 The Bellevue Hospital (TBH) and The Ohio State University at Lima have teamed up to offer area residents a state-of-the-science smoking cessation program.
-The free, seven-week treatment program and research study examines the effectiveness of a cognitive-behavioral-hypnosis program on smoking.
+The free, five-week treatment program and research study examines the effectiveness of a cognitive-behavioral-hypnosis program on smoking.

 This program, developed by psychologists Joseph Green, Ph.D. (professor at OSU-Lima) and Steven Lynn (professor at Binghamton University), is based on research and clinical observations of self-empowerment programs designed to help people stop smoking.
 Participants will also receive a free six-week supply of nicotine patches, courtesy of TBH Foundation.